levivm/levivm.github.i/_posts/2016-06-04-removing-git-branches-in-batch.markdown

 jemoji:
 ---

-Sometimes, we get a point where we have many branch that we don't need anymore.
+Sometimes, we get a point where we have so many branches that we don't need anymore.
 It can be a tedious task delete them one by one.

-In order to avoid that, I made a script where we just need to specify which branches we want to preserve, just run the script and that is all.
-Your ugly/unfriendly branches have been gone.
+In order to avoid that, we can automate this task.
+Using this script, you just need to specify which branches you want to preserve, run it and that is all.
+Your ugly/unfriendly branches should been gone.

 {% highlight bash %}

 #!/bin/sh
 # branch list to not delete
-branch_not_delete=( "master" "develop" "our-branch-1" "our-branch-1")
+branch_not_delete=( "master" "develop" "our-branch-1" "our-branch-2")

 # Iterate over remotes branch and if they aren't in our previous list, we deleted # them